-Correspondent Bank – the contractual partner of the Payment Intermediary through which the Payment Intermediary carries out euro payments.
+Correspondent Bank – the contractual partner of the Payment Intermediary through which the Payment Intermediary carries out fiat payments.

-Cryptocurrency – the virtual value accepted by the Payment Intermediary which the Client has paid to the Payment Intermediary’s Interim Account for making the Payment Transaction and which the Payment Intermediary converts to euros.
+Cryptocurrency – the virtual value accepted by the Payment Intermediary which the Client has paid to the Payment Intermediary’s Interim Account for making the Payment Transaction and which the Payment Intermediary converts to fiat currency.
 The list of Cryptocurrencies accepted by the Payment Intermediary is available on the Portal.

-Limit – the maximum amount that the Payment Intermediary has set for the Client’s Payment Transactions, within which the Client can make payments in euros
+Limit – the maximum amount that the Payment Intermediary has set for the Client’s Payment Transactions, within which the Client can make payments in fiat currency

 Payment Order – a form specified by the Payment Intermediary and filled by the Client to initiate a Payment Transaction.

-Payment Transaction – the order given by the Client to the Payment Intermediary on the basis of the Payment Order for conversion of Cryptocurrency into euros and for transferring it to the Beneficiary’s account.
+Payment Transaction – the order given by the Client to the Payment Intermediary on the basis of the Payment Order for conversion of Cryptocurrency into fiat currency and for transferring it to the Beneficiary’s account.